 For all Magento store users, I have two simple solutions for addressing their hosting woes:

 - The first option is to launch a Magento store on Google Cloud.
 Cloudways has an easy-to-follow GUI based process of launching a Magento store on a managed GCE server.

 - If you are familiar with CLI commands and want to install a Magento store on a managed Google cloud server, Cloudways supports CLI based installation process for Magento stores.

 For the purpose of demonstrating the ease of installing Magento Google cloud hosting through a GUI, I will use Cloudways.
 The platform offers 1-Click managed Magento hosting that comes with industry-leading features such as two-factor authentication, IP whitelisting, and others.

 If you are interested in exploring the Cloudways’ features in detail, visit the Cloudways features page.

-The first step is to Cloud vs Shared vs Dedicated hosting that takes just a few minutes.
+The first step is to signup for cloud hosting that will just take a few minutes.